aeon-toolkit/aeon/docs/getting_started.md

   collections of series, which includes functions to align series.
 - {term}`networks`, provides core models for deep learning for all time series tasks.
 -
-The following provides introductory examples for each of these modules.
-The examples use the datatypes most commonly used for the task in question, but a variety of input types for data are available.
+There are dedicated notebooks going into more detail for each of these modules (linked above).
+This guid is meant to give you the briefest of introductions to the main concepts and code to get started.
 For more information on the variety of estimators available for each task, see the [API](api_reference) and [examples] (examples) pages.

 ## A Single Time Series

 A time series is a series of real valued data assumed to be ordered.
-A univariate time series is a singular series, where each observation is a single value.
+A univariate time series has a single value at each time point.
 For example, the heartbeat ECG reading from a single sensor or the number of passengers using an airline per month would form a univariate series.
-Single time series are stored by default in a numpy array as algorithms use arrays internally whenever possible.
+Single time series are stored by default in a numpy array (algorithms use arrays internally whenever possible).
 We can also handle `pd.Series` and `pd.DataFrame` objects, but these are simply converted to `np.ndarray` internally.
-The airline data
+The airline series is a classic example of a univariate series from the forecasting domain.
+The series is the monthly totals of international airline passengers, 1949 to 1960, in thousands.

 ```{code-block} python
 >>> from aeon.datasets import load_airline